Brazilian Navy Nuclear Program: Sarney administration

 The 1987 National Constituent Assembly rejected, by 253 votes to 87, Theodoro Mendes' proposal to cancel the Aramar project.
 Voting in defense of Aramar were the Liberal Party, the Liberal Front Party, the Social Democratic Party, the Brazilian Democratic Movement Party, the Brazilian Communist Party, and about half of the Democratic Labor Party and Brazilian Labor Party.
 Voting in favor of the proposal were the other half of those two parties, as well as the Communist Party of Brazil, the Brazilian Socialist Party, and the Workers' Party.
-The nationalist discourse united both the left and the right in the pro-Aramar coalition, while opponents of the project adhered to the anti-nuclear movement of the period.
+Nationalist discourse united both the left and the right in the pro-Aramar coalition, while opponents of the project joined the anti-nuclear movement of the period.

 President Sarney's rhetoric sought to associate the program with national development.
 Rex Nazaré Alves, president of CNEN, protested that "developed countries, while using these technologies for their own benefit, at the same time make it difficult for new countries to access them, creating obstacles to the acquisition of information, materials, and equipment".
 Both stressed that Brazil had no hegemonic ambitions and would not seek nuclear weapons.
 The Navy Minister, Admiral Henrique Saboia, stated to O Estado de S. Paulo, shortly after the inauguration of Aramar, that:

 Brazilians need to believe that there is a government decision to use nuclear energy for peaceful purposes.
 The Navy Ministry's long-term goal is to develop a nuclear submarine, but it must be made very clear that only the nuclear propulsion system will be nuclear.
 The propulsion system is used as a source of heat, and it is this steam-driven turbine that will power nuclear submarines.
 At the moment ... the purpose is not military, but we will not submit our technology to the International Atomic Energy Agency (IAEA), as a political decision.
 As for nuclear submarines (...) we will have no forecast or set dates for their construction.
 We have a program to get there.
 Perhaps I will invite you to the inauguration in the future (...)